bzhao-1/semantic-segmentation-pytorch/README.md

 # Semantic Segmentation on CARLA Data
 # Adapted from MIT ADE20K dataset in PyTorch

-This is a PyTorch implementation of semantic segmentation models on MIT ADE20K scene parsing dataset (http://sceneparsing.csail.mit.edu/).
+This is a PyTorch implementation of semantic segmentation models on custom data from the CARLA simulator.
+The implementation is adapted from the MIT ADE20K scene parsing dataset (http://sceneparsing.csail.mit.edu/).

 ## Background of MIT ADE20K